raitraidma/spring-boot-rest-microservice-distributed-transaction/Readme.md

 # Fail because there is not enough money on account  (scenario 2)
 curl -XPOST 'http://localhost:8092/orders?accountId=5&productId=5'
-# Wrong state in product database.
-Product id=5 should have amount=5 but actually amount=4!
+# Correct state in product database.
+Product id=5 should have amount=5 and it has amount=5!
+# Distributed transaction works!

 # Pass (scenario 1)
 curl -XPOST 'http://localhost:8092/orders?accountId=5&productId=1'
 ```

+## Other problems
+- If account DB dies and has to be restored from older backup, then data is still inconsistent
+  - How to overcome:
+    - Use one DB but different schemas for each microservice
+    - Use DB in HA mode (replication + load balancing)
+- When coordinator sends COMMIT to first microservice but fails before sending COMMIT to second microservice
+  - ...?
+- When first microservice's DB receives COMMIT but second microservice's DB fails before receiving COMMIT
+  - ...?
+- When using microservices then somehow you must manage transaction logs, so that pending transactions would be finished
+- Speed - is it really a problem?